 In the event that you have asked for an exemption and that your financial situation changes in the course of the year, you may re-submit tax forms if you wish to have deductions made.
 Again, Tax forms are available in our office.

-Foreign students must submit a copy of a Student Authorization or Landed Immigrant document when the status changes.
+International students must submit a copy of a Student Authorization or Landed Immigrant document when the status changes.